sacreations/WhatsMeow-SimpleBot/README.md

 ---

-## Development & Contributing

-If you'd like me to continue improving this single-instance scenario I can:

-1. Add API token-based authentication for the HTTP endpoints.
-2. Implement multipart/form-data endpoints for direct file uploads.
-3. Add unit & integration tests for the `src/api` package and senders.
-4. Clean up any leftover / deprecated files and finalize the repo layout.

-Tell me which item(s) you'd prefer next and I will implement them.

----

 ## Designed for orchestration by a main system

 This repository is designed as a single-instance worker for the primary WhatsApp bot project.
 It is not intended to be a multi-tenant gateway — instead, a separate main system (or supervisor) runs and manages many such instances where: start, stop, restart, delete, and add new instances are orchestrated centrally.